rlawrenc/cosc_304/labs/lab6/README.md

 ### Python Setup

-1. Install MySQL connector library in a terminal using the command: `pip instal mysql-connector-python`  You may need to restart VSCode for it to see the library after it is installed.
+1. Install MySQL connector library in a terminal using the command: `pip install mysql-connector-python`  You may need to restart VSCode for it to see the library after it is installed.

 2. [Download the sample Python file](code/PythonQueryExample.py) and setup in your Python environment.